|Home > Collected Poems > Poems That Search and Poems That Question|

 he asserted and healed and

-gently brought stones down
+eventually brought stones down

 upon him which had been reserved for

-such a rebel and agitator, and he
+such a rebel and messenger, and he

-died with a brilliant aura about him
+ascended with a brilliant aura about him

 and without tears and with love.